T3chie-404/agave-maint-util/README.md

 * **PATH Variable:** For convenient command-line use of `agave-validator` and for the secondary verification test to pass naturally, ensure `${ACTIVE_RELEASE_SYMLINK}` (e.g., `$HOME/data/compiled/active_release`) is added to the system `PATH` (e.g., via `~/.bashrc` or `~/.zshrc`, typically handled by the system tuning script which automatically detects your shell).
 * **Backup:** The script backs up the `active_release` symlink.
 The `clean` command permanently deletes version directories.
 * **Error Handling:** Uses `set -euo pipefail`.
+* **Fresh Builds:** The script runs `cargo clean` before each build to remove cached artifacts and ensure a clean compilation.
+This prevents issues where cached artifacts from previous versions could be reused, ensuring each build truly reflects the checked-out version.
 * **`./scripts/cargo-install-all.sh`:** This script is preferred for building to ensure all components and version information are correctly compiled.
 If the script returns an error but essential binaries (like `agave-validator`) were successfully built, the upgrade will continue with a warning.
 This handles cases where auxiliary tools like `cargo-build-sbf` may not be built in certain versions.
 A fallback to `cargo build --release` is provided with a warning if the script is not found.
 * **Irreversible Deletion:** The `clean` command uses `rm -rf`.
 Double-check selections before confirming deletion as this action is permanent.
 EOF